antonc42/cs406-project/DOC.md

 <div class="page-break"></div>

-2. In the popup box, right click on the `tar.gz` download box and click 'Save Link As' to copy the file URL to the clipboard.
+2. In the popup box, right click on the `tar.gz` download box and click 'Copy Link Location' (or 'Copy link address', or something similar, depending on the browser) to copy the file URL to the clipboard.
 ![isc popup](images/isc-site-002.png)

 3. On the command line of the CentOS 7 server, use `wget` to download the file.
 Paste the file URL previously copied where **file-url** is in the command below.